For daily wit & wisdom, sign up for the Almanac newsletter.

 For a beginner, holding a crochet hook is similar to holding a pencil.
 Take a look at your crochet hook.
 Note the actual hook on one end and then a flat area in the middle, which is a “finger hold.”
 This is where you hold the hook—with your thumb and index finger on the finger hold, and the third finger near the tip of the hook.

 Hold the crochet hook slightly toward you, not facing downward or upward.
-Most importantly, hold your hook one to two inches down from the tip of your hook; this provides a level of control and room to put your stitches onto the hook.
+Most importantly, hold your hook 1 to 2 inches down from the tip; this provides a level of control and room to put your stitches onto the hook.

 How to Tie Slip Knot in 5 Steps